I did something today that was a little scary.

 No offense to the author and publisher.
 Because truly, these are awesome books.
 In fact, if you were homeschooling on a tight budget, you could buy one and easily create your child’s entire curriculum for the year using it.

-And this was more than an exercise in minimalism/decluttering.
+But this was more than an exercise in decluttering.

 You see, by getting rid of these books I am finally untethering myself from Should.